2nd, Sacral Chakra

 2nd Chakra Healing Tips:

 Self-care.
-One of the main reasons this chakra gets block is because of the tendency to focus on helping everyone else except ourselves, leading to burnout and feeling cranky.
-It is Ok to say ‘no’ instead of yes, and focus on taking care of yourself.
-Make it a daily habit to do things that make you happy, and look after your own needs as well as looking after others.
+A primary cause of blockages here is the habit of prioritizing everyone else’s needs over our own, which quickly leads to burnout and crankiness.
+It is completely okay to say no so that you can focus on taking care of yourself.
+Make it a daily habit to do things that make you happy, and look after your own needs as well as the needs of others.
 You can’t take care of others unless you take care of yourself first.

 Affirmations boost self-esteem and overall good feelings.
 Positive affirmations are a good place to start with healing a sacral imbalance.
 Some examples include “I am worthy of my own self-love” and “I am perfect just as I am.”